cuppa-framework/cuppa/docs/_docs/guice-integration.md

 ---
-title: Using Guice with Cuppa
+title: Guice
 ---

-Cuppa provides a hook to allow you to customise how your test classes are instantiated.
+Cuppa is agnostic about which inversion of control container you happen to be using.
-This keeps Cuppa agnostic about which inversion of control container you happen to be using.
+As such, Cuppa provides a hook to allow you to customise how your test classes are instantiated.

-To do this, you need to write a class that implements `ConfigurationProvider` and sets the class instantiator:
+To use Guice, you need to write a class that implements `ConfigurationProvider` and sets the class instantiator:

 ```java
 package com.example;